Meet the Teaching Artist: Storytelling in Memoir and Creative Nonfiction with Leslie Contreras Schwartz

 If you are looking to develop your narrative skills, Leslie's upcoming 6-week Zoom class, Storytelling in Memoir and Creative Nonfiction, might be what you need.
 The course aims to guide students in using poetic tools to add depth and imagery to nonfiction writing, drawing from works of notable authors such as Jesmyn Ward and Ross Gay for examples and inspiration.
 The class structure, which includes weekly exercises and discussions, is designed to foster creativity and help students explore different ways to approach nonfiction writing, with a focus on lyrical language.
 Whether you are just starting out or looking to add new techniques to your writing toolbox, this class offers a supportive environment for learning and experimentation.

 Hi there, I'm a multi-genre writer and Houston Poet Laureate Emeritus with a newly released memoir, From the Womb of Sky and Earth and five collections of poetry, most recently Black Dove / Paloma Negra.
 I currently teach at Alma College's MFA Program in Writing and Rice University, and teach workshops in poetry and nonfiction.
-I live on the surface of the sun known as Houston (although I do live this multicultural, gritty city with all of my tiny heart) and am of Mexican American descent.
+I live on the surface of the sun known as Houston (although I do love this multicultural, gritty city with all of my tiny heart) and am of Mexican American descent.
 I'm the mother of three children and a furry child named Coco.

 Hi, Leslie.
 Please introduce yourself to our audience.